mampgmbh/MAMP-MAMP-PRO-Documentation_OLD/en/MAMP-PRO-Mac/MAMP-Viewer/index.md

 ### FAQ

-My Magento Site will not show up on the MAMP Viewer?
+Q: My Magento Site will not show up on the MAMP Viewer?
+A: The MAMP PRO Viewer does not support  Magento  installations.